microsoft/rpi-resources/remote-coding/README.md

    ![The host added dialog](./images/HostAddedDialog.png)

-1. A new Visual Studio Code window will open to host the connection.
-In the password prompt dialog, enter the password for your Raspberry Pi.
-The default password is `raspberry`, unless you changed it when doing the headless setup.
+1. A new VS Code window will open to host the connection.
+Enter your password (default is `raspberry`)

    ![The password entry dialog](./images/SSHPassword.png)